Interlake Natural Area

 Tall grass prairie, Interlake (Photo by NCC)

 Nestled between lakes Winnipeg and Manitoba, the health of the Interlake’s habitats, especially its sprawling wetlands and riparian areas, contribute to the health of these lakes.
 Five Important Bird Areas occur in the natural area, including the internationally significant Delta and Netley-Libau Coastal Marshes.
-Unique karst features are found in association with limestone geological formations, including overwintering dens that support the world’s greatest concentrations of snakes are also found here.
-In addition, inland cliff habitat that supports Endangered Gastony's cliffbrake.
+Unique karst features are found with limestone geological formations.
+Overwintering dens that support the world’s greatest concentrations of snakes are also found here.
+In addition, inland cliff habitat supports endangered Gastony's cliffbrake.

 The Interlake encompasses the northernmost extent of tall grass prairie in North America.
 It is also the site of one of only two landscape-scale tall grass prairie remnants remaining in Manitoba (the other being the Nature Conservancy of Canada’s Tall Grass Prairie Natural Area situated along the U.S. border).
 These prairies support several species at risk, including Dakota skipper, small white lady’s-slipper and false foxgloves.

 For more information about the Interlake and the conservation work NCC is undertaking in the region, see NCC’s Interlake Natural Area Conservation Plan.